bitprj/onboarding/.github/ISSUE_TEMPLATE/marketing_newmember_tasks.md

 ### Day 1-2:

-- [ ] Sign up for Slack, Zoom, and [Airtable](https://airtable.com/tblRN2fngeYXUlGGp)
-- [ ] Ask for access to Bit Project Google Calendar
+- [ ] Ask for access to Bit Project Google Calendar from Manager if you are not already added
 - [ ] Watch Webinars
   - [ ] [Communication in a Remote Workspace](https://www.youtube.com/watch?v=2f9TkttynIk)
   - [ ] [Feedback](https://youtu.be/UlvYinqLsdo)